LibrariesHacked/librarieshacked.github.io/_posts/2014-07-05-autocomplete.md

     - ISBNs
     - Search
     - Web
+    - Autocomplete
-published: false
+published: true
 ---

-Open <abbr title="Application Programming Interfaces">APIs</abbr> (Application Programming Interfaces) provide opportunities to create a wide variety of applications, reusing systems and data for new tools.
+Open <abbr title="Application Programming Interfaces">APIs</abbr> (Application Programming Interfaces) provide opportunities to create a variety of applications, reusing systems and data to create new tools.
 But sometimes these can also just provide small user-experience functions.
 This tutorial will cover using an API to develop auto-complete functionality on a website.

 #### Why use auto-complete?